Laptop Ban on Planes Came After Plot To Put Explosives in iPad

 No larger than a smartphone ?!?
 (Score:2)

 Sucked out of an airplane?
-Not likely (Score:4, Informative)
+Not likely (Score:5, Informative)

 so we're basing these on inventiveness?
-(Score:3)
+(Score:5, Insightful)

 was the discovery of a plot